zerobounce/zero-bounce-java-sdk-setup/README.md

 ## Exporting and importing PGP keys
 1. Export the keys:
     ```shell
+    gpg --list-keys  # In order to obtain the key hash for the next step
     gpg --export -a <LAST_8_DIGITS> > public.key
     gpg --export-secret-key -a <LAST_8_DIGITS> > private key
     ```